scottcruss/ExpeditionSaveManager/README.md

 All save files are stored in json.

 Known issues:
-Airport loading is not functional since Peak 2 was released.
-A new game must be started from the Gate Kiosk to the Beach.
-At the shore a saved game can be loaded to any location.
 There are 2 loading methods.
 Fast Load and Kiosk.
 Kiosk mode is not functional at this time since Peak 2 was release.
 Kiosk mode was a complete slower load that reset everything including luggage.
 Fast Load does not reset luggage or Scout Statue but is a faster load.
 Do not open any luggage until all players have loaded or the luggage might not be accessible after all players sync.

 *Manual Installation:
 1. Download and install BepInEx.
 2. Run Peak to Generate BepINEx plugins folder.

 3. Download ExpeditionSaveManager.
 4. Open PEAK Installation: Steam -> PEAK -> Manage -> Browse Local Files